musitdev/solrisc0prj1/README.md

 The hahstable algorithm is define [here](sovcore/README.md)

 The code is organize like the initial starter template.
-We add the [smartcontract](guest/smartcontract) crate in the guest part and the [sovcore](sovcore) crate that integrate the context, vector or hahsmap implementation.
+We add the [smartcontract](methods/smartcontract) crate in the methods part and the [sovcore](sovcore) crate that integrate the context, vector or hahsmap implementation.

 # RISC Zero Rust Starter Template